neelsmith/greek213/docs/oldnews/index.md

 # Older announcements

+- See [groups](./groups) for third commentary assignment, and [instructions](./commentary_project/submission3/).
+Due dates:
+    - inventory of verb forms and syntax: Nov.
+13
+    - commentary: Nov.
+20

 - **Wednesday, Nov 1**: submit self-assessment of collabration.
 - See [syntactically formatted reading selections for sections 7.4-7.17](./selections/)